magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### required-text-swatch-entry

-It checks that all disabled input fields (with a `required-option` class) within a table tag to be empty.
+Checks that all disabled input fields (with a `required-option` class) within a table tag to be empty.

 #### Example